Konto1212/mame/README.md

         NAMCO CUS30, SCC, HuC6280
         C140, SPC700
-        MT-32 ★★★Place legitimate MT32_CONTROL.ROM and MT32_PCM.ROM files in the Mami dir★★★
+        MT-32 ★★★Place legitimate MT32_CONTROL.ROM and MT32_PCM.ROM files in the Mami dir★★★ CM-32P This is not an emulator.
+This is an incomplete simulator.)
+		       Please contact me if you can help me to create CM-32P and SN-U110 sound fonts.

    Note: You can add the chip up to 8 per same chip type and MAmidiMEmo eats more CPU power.